-- 6.131 An Acoustic and Vibration Assessment prepared by MEC is submitted with the application.

-6.132 The Assessment provides details of the Sound Survey undertaken within the vicinity of the Site to determine prevailing acoustic conditions.
-The Assessment has been completed using relevant criteria contained within ProPG, BS8233, AVOG whilst giving consideration to typical condition ventilation requirements in AD-F. The main noise sources are from transportation using Longfield Road, coupled with any noise contributions from the adjacent Helen Allison School.
+- 6.131 An Acoustic and Vibration Assessment prepared by MEC is submitted with application. - 6.132 The Assessment provides details of the Sound Survey undertaken within the vicinity of the Site to determine prevailing acoustic conditions.
+The Assessment has been completed using relevant criteria contained within ProPG, BS8233, AVOG whilst giving consideration to typical condition ventilation requirements in AD-F. The main noise sources are from transportation using Wrotham Road and Green Lane, coupled with any noise contributions from the adjacent retail uses.

-6.133 Acoustic modelling has demonstrated that the BS 8233 and ProPG requirement can be satisfied across most of the site through the use of standard double glazing and direct airpath window mounted trickle ventilators.
-Uprated acoustic glazing and acoustically rated wall trickle ventilators are required for the most exposed plots overlooking Longfield Road.
-The implementation of the proposed mitigation measures can be secured by condition and addressed at detailed design stage.

-6.134 Acoustic modelling has demonstrated that BS 8233's lower-level criterion of 50 dB LAeq,16hr, will be satisfied at all garden locations on the Site with a carefully designed layout and standard 1.8m high close boarded timber fencing without the need for any additional mitigation.

-6.135 The proposals therefore comply with Policy CS19 and the relevant paragraphs of the NPPF.
+- 6.133 Acoustic modelling has demonstrated that the BS 8233 and ProPG requirements can be satisfied across the site through the use of standard double glazing and direct airpath window mounted trickle ventilators.
+The implementation of the proposed mitigation measures can be secured by condition and addressed at detailed design stage. - 6.134 Acoustic modelling has demonstrated that BS 8233's lower-level criterion of 50 dB LAeq,16hr, will be satisfied at all garden locations on the Site with a carefully designed layout and standard 1.8m high close boarded timber fencing without the need for any additional mitigation. - 6.135 The proposals therefore comply with Policy CS19 and the relevant paragraphs of the NPPF.